FBlade/salespark-mongo-repo-utils/README.md

 ---

-All exported functions return a consistent shape:
+All exported functions return a consistent contract:

 ```js
 { status: Boolean, data: any }